-Caen offers the visitor a William the Conqueror castle and two abbeys, but many come for the Peace Museum, Le Mémorial de Caen, which offers tour of some of the D-Day Beaches.
-Fewer come for les tripes à la mode de Caen.
-Caen tripe.
-You can perhaps guess why.
+- Caen: Home to a William the Conqueror castle and two abbeys, but many come for the Peace Museum, Le Mémorial de Caen, which offers tours of some of the D-Day Beaches, and fewer come for les tripes à la mode de Caen, a beef stew made famous here

-Domfront is a compelling medieval town visitors seem to like, which features an evocative 11th century ruined castle on a hill and lots of half-timbered houses.
-It's a good place to stay if you like very small towns (there are fewer than 4000 inhabitants).
+- Domfront: A compelling medieval town that features an evocative 11th century ruined castle on a hill and lots of half-timbered houses; it's a good place to stay if you like very small towns as there are fewer than 4000 inhabitants here

-Bagnoles has its hydrotherapic baths which date back to the medieval times as well as some fine Art Deco architecture from the roaring 20s when Bagnoles came into its own as a tourist spa town.
+- Bagnoles: Famous for its hydrotherapeutic baths that date back to the medieval times as well as some fine Art Deco architecture from the roaring 20s, when Bagnoles came into its own as a tourist spa town

-Camembert is a small village you've heard of if you're a cheese eater.
-Gawk at the half-timbered houses and picnic by the river with your Camembert and bread.
+- Camembert: A small village famous for Camembert cheese dotted with half-timbered houses; this is a great destination for a picnic by the Sienne River Gawk at the half-timbered houses and picnic by the river with your Camembert and bread

-Le Havre is the largest city in the Haute-Normandie region and has the second busiest port after Marseilles.
-See the Abbey of Graville, Musée des Beaux-Arts André Malraux, Musée du Vieux Havre, the Shipowner Home and the Japanese Gardens.
+- Le Havre: The largest city in the Haute-Normandie region and the second busiest port after Marseilles; it's also home to the Abbey of Graville, Musée des Beaux-Arts André Malraux, Musée du Vieux Havre, the Shipowner Home, and the Japanese Gardens

 The closest major city outside of Normandy is Paris, and there are several ways you can access this northern region during your trip to France.
 While it's generally recommended that you rent a car to visit the D-Day memorials along the coast, there are also several transportation options to get around the countryside without a car.